gsketefian/ufs-srweather-app/doc/UsersGuide/Reference/Glossary.rst

       A repository that houses external code, or "externals," from additional repositories.

    Updraft helicity
       Helicity measures the rotation in a storm's updraft (rising) air.
 Significant rotation increases the probability that the storm will produce severe weather, including tornadoes.
-See http://ww2010.atmos.uiuc.edu/(Gh)/guides/mtr/svr/modl/fcst/params/hel.rxml for more details on updraft helicity.
+See <a possibly broken link> for more details on updraft helicity.

    UPP
       The `Unified Post Processor <https://github.com/NOAA-EMC/UPP>`__ is software developed at :term:`NCEP` and used operationally to